peronczyk/PLON/README.md

 ```
 or any other gulp command from "Gulp commands" section.

+---
 ## Scripts installation

+More informations will be added soon... hope so.

+---
 ## Gulp commands

 * `gulp clean-dist` - Removes all content from 'dist' directory.